Kayla M. Fratt

-I'm one of only ~300 Certified Dog Behavior Consultants in the World and am a sought-after expert in canine behavior.
+I'm a Certified Dog Behavior Consultant and am a sought-after expert in canine behavior.

-Hire a writer who has published hundreds of articles on animal behavior and biology and has been quoted by Wirecutter, Hill's Science Diet, How Stuff Works, and more.
-I specialize in difficult behavior cases like aggression and anxiety.
+I specialize in training conservation detection dogs and understanding complex behavior cases like aggression and anxiety.
 I'm not just going to Google something.
 If you want to write about dogs, I am one of the experts.

 I have worn a lot of hats.
 In the past, I've:

 - Trained rescue dogs to sniff out invasive plants, diseases, wildlife contraband and the scat of endangered species.

 - Helped revamp the decision-making process regarding outcomes of animals in an animal shelter.